tsnellgrove/dark_castle3/doc/to_do.md

 - IDEA: verb synonyms per obj with 'move' as a broadly used and variable synonym??
 	- verb synonuyms linked to class / class method?
 	- perhaps additional, optional cusotm verb synonyms as an obj attribute?
-- Do I need a gs.Gramarian class to deal with recurring display issues around pronouns and plurals?
-	- e.g. pronoun_tobe(creature) => 'You are' or 'The <creature.full_name> is'
-	- e.g. article_plural(obj) => 'a Grimy Axe' or 'Water' or 'an Apple'
-	- maybe plural_dict is a local dict in the Gramarian class?
-	- Or maybe a better class name is just Display (???)
-	- Division of labor: player text => commands == Interp; obj => player response == Output
-	- could put some recurring dispaly routines here (obj_lst => str_lst and such) ??
-	- Display could also hold buffer commands???
-	- Another possible class name == Output ???
-	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods

-- TBD: what about cases where I want a modular machine to operate despite an error
-	- IDEA: e.g. 'go north' in antechamber triggers goblin
-	- IDEA: i.e. should it ever be possible to override an error?
-If so, then how?
-	- IDEA: the 'open portcullis' case is a special problem here - it will tell Burt it's locked...
-		- IDEA: but the Goblin should attack before Burt can touch the Portcullis
-	- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
-	- IDEA: implication here is that modular machines should be designed so that it is easy to trigger & run them from interupt()
-	- IDEA: the idea here is that narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
-	- DECISION: use fake_door for now and swap on goblin death
-	- RECONSIDER: 'take axe' case is not easy to fake out... maybe I do need an interupt() module after all??
-- TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?

 - TBD: Description updates:
 	- TBD: hedgehog updates